wjschne/wjschne.github.io/tutorials/Regression/regression.html.md

 If you saved the plot above as `"my_plot.pdf"`, you will find the file in the working directory returned by `getwd`.

+If you need to set the working working directly to something different from what it is, use the `setwd` function.
+In the `Session` menu in RStudio, you can also set the working directory with a point-an-click dialog box.

 ## Vector-based images